-Dr. Sharon Rhodes
+Dr. Sharon Rhodes, PT, DSc

 Dr. Sharon Young Rhodes graduated from the University of Alabama in Birmingham with a BS in Physical Therapy in 1980.
 She received an MS in Exercise Science from the University of South Alabama in 2003, and a DSc in Physical Therapy from the University of Alabama in Birmingham in 2007 with a focus area on research and outcome measurement.
 In 1992, Dr. Rhodes became the first Physical Therapist in Alabama to be credentialed by the McKenzie Institute.
 She has published articles regarding the clinical utility of a clinical examination of the lumbar spine and sacroiliac joint and the relationship of psychological distress to neck pain disability, and has presented at state, national and international conferences.
-Dr. Rhodes has been a private practice owner since 1998 and resides on Dauphin Island, AL. Her primary teaching areas include leadership, professionalism, evidence based practice, and administration and management.
+Dr. Rhodes was a private practice owner from 1998 to 2023.
+She has taught at the University of Mobile and the University of the Incarnate Word.
+Her primary teaching areas include leadership, professionalism, ethics, research and evidence based practice.
+Dr. Rhodes resides in Dauphin Island, AL and teaches online courses for Faulkner University.